-- The Department of Health and Human Services (HSS) has eliminated questions about LGBTQ+ people from two annual surveys that evaluate the performance of federal services, the National Survey of Older Americans Act Participants and the Annual Program Performance Report for Centers for Independent Living.
+- The Department of Health and Human Services (HHS) planned to eliminate questions about LGBTQ+ people from two annual surveys that evaluate the performance of federal services, the National Survey of Older Americans Act Participants and the Annual Program Performance Report for Centers for Independent Living.
 Without this data, it will be hard to tell whether the programs included in these surveys meet the needs of all their recipients, including LGBTQ+ people.
 On April 27, 2017, 19 senators from both sides of the aisle sent a letter to the HSS to ask for the questions to be restored, and two weeks later 49 House members asked the HHS to restore the questions in the National Survey of Older Americans Act Participants.
+After this, HHS announced it would keep the question on sexual orientation in the National Survey of Older Americans Act Participants.

 - The Census Bureau will not include questions on sexual orientation and gender identity in its 2020 census.
-It will miss the opportunity to provide lawmakers with more accurate data on their constituents and the best way to meet their needs.
+This means it will not provide lawmakers with completely accurate data on their constituents, which is necessary for lawmakers to meet constituents' needs.

-The budget put forward by the White House proposes cutting civil rights offices in various departments across the government, including at the Justice, Health and Education Departments, as well as eliminating 249 full-time positions at the Equal Employment Opportunity Commission, which enforces federal laws against discrimination.
-It also diminishes the powers of the agency which enforces the executive order prohibiting federal contractors from discriminating against LGBTQ+ employees.
+The White House's proposed budget would cut civil rights offices in various departments across the government, including at the Justice, Health and Education Departments.
+It would also eliminate 249 full-time positions at the Equal Employment Opportunity Commission, which enforces federal laws against discrimination.
+It also decreases the powers of the agency that enforces the executive order prohibiting federal contractors from discriminating against LGBTQ+ employees.

-- FADA would require 60 votes in the Senate to overcome a Democratic filibuster, which means that Democrats can block it from passing if enough of them oppose the law.
+- FADA would require 60 votes in the Senate to overcome a Democratic filibuster.
+Democrats can block it from passing if enough of them oppose the law.

 - The fight against HIV has in the past been supported by both Republicans and Democrats, and many members of Congress have criticized Trump's 2018 proposed budget.
-Trump's proposed budget probably won't be passed, and funding for HIV should not be affected as much as it would under that proposal.
+Trump's proposed budget probably won't be passed, and funding for HIV probably won't be affected as much as it would under that proposal.

 - Laws that go against Supreme Court rulings, such as the failed North Carolina attempt to ban same-sex marriage and the current Texas challenge to the Supreme Court ruling on marriage equality, will probably not be passed.

 - States and local councils can pass laws when they find that federal laws are lacking.
-The city of Jackson, Michigan, passed a law protecting LGBTQ+ people from discrimination, and many other states and cities have passed similar laws.
+The city of Jackson, Michigan, passed a law protecting LGBTQ+ people from discrimination.
+Many other states and cities have passed similar laws.
 See the State and Local Pages to see where your state stands on antidiscrimination laws.

 - Popular opinion tends to shift towards acceptance, and researchers are starting to see positive impacts of equal rights.
 A study showed that allowing trans kids to transition is very beneficial for their mental health.
 Trans kids who transitioned were no different from their peers or siblings in terms of development and self-reported depression or anxiety.
 Another study found that when states adopt marriage equality, suicide rates among teenagers and young adults (especially LGBTQ+ youth) decrease significantly.